-If you’ve never owned a four-legged fluffball before, there are a few things you should know, according to the American Kennel Club (AKC).
+If you’ve never owned a fluffy dog, there are a few things you should know, according to the American Kennel Club (AKC).

-• Most fluffy dogs have undercoats—a second layer of fur that insulates them in cold weather and gives them their fluffy appearance.
-That fine, fuzzy fur is what most often gets shed—all over your couch or favorite sweater.
+- Most fluffy dogs have undercoats, a second layer of fur that insulates them in cold weather and gives them their fluffy appearance.
+That fine, fuzzy fur is what gets shed—all over your couch or favorite sweater.

-• Fluffy dogs are a grooming commitment, as they require frequent brushing, or else their fur can get matted and tangled.
-You may want to consider regular, professional grooming.
+- Fluffy dogs are a grooming commitment, as they require frequent brushing to prevent their fur from getting matted and tangled.
+You can groom your dog at home, though you may want to consider regular, professional grooming.
 You’ll also need a good vacuum cleaner!

-• These fluffy pups were mostly bred for cold climates and snow, so they don’t do well in the heat.
-In warm weather, they shouldn’t be left outdoors for long periods of time or allowed to overheat when exercising.
-They need lots of water, an air-conditioned interior and, ideally, a cool tile floor to lie down on.
+- These fluffy pups were mostly bred for cold climates and snow, so they don’t do well in the heat.
+In warm weather, they shouldn’t be left outdoors for long periods of time or allowed to get too hot when exercising.
+They need lots of water, an air-conditioned interior and ideally a cool tile floor to lie down on.

-• A few fluffy dog breeds don’t actually shed and are considered hypoallergenic breeds, which are recommended for people with allergies.
+- A few fluffy dog breeds don’t shed and are considered hypoallergenic dogs, which are recommended for people with allergies.

 Toy and miniature poodles